Healthy Homes Assessment Upper Hutt

 Upper Hutt Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is mandatory for all Upper Hutt and New Zealand rental homes where it’s reasonably practicable to install.
+• Underfloor and ceiling insulation is a requirement to all Upper Hutt and New Zealand rental houses where it’s reasonably practicable to put in.

-• Landlords and property managers must keep records that demonstrate conformance with all Healthy Homes Standard that apply or will apply during the tenancy of the rental property.
+• Property managers and landlords are required to keep records of their the compliance with all Healthy Homes Standards that apply or will apply to their rental properties.

 Starting 1 July 2021

-• All boarding houses (except Kainga Ora and Community Housing Providers with registered boarder home tenancies) are required to comply with Healthy Homes Standards regardless of the date the tenancy was started.
+• All the boarding households (except Kainga Ora and Community Housing Providers with registered Boarding home tenancies) must comply with the Healthy Homes Standards regardless of the time the tenancy began.

 Unreasonable Gaps & Holes